 Businesses not situated in the EU have it slightly easier in terms of determining what VAT rate to charge.

-- In B2B you should reverse-charge VAT, meaning that you don’t charge a VAT as long as a valid VAT ID number is presented by the customer.
-This means that you should implement some kind of real-time VAT ID number validation procedure into the checkout process.
-You also have to ensure that all customer VAT ID numbers are still valid with each quarterly reporting period for VAT remittance.
+- In B2B you should reverse-charge VAT, meaning that you don’t charge a VAT as long as a valid VAT number is presented by the customer.
+This means that you should implement some kind of real-time VAT number validation procedure into the checkout process.
+You also have to ensure that all customer VAT numbers are still valid with each quarterly reporting period for VAT remittance.

 - In B2C transactions, you always charge the VAT of the customer’s country.
 The European Commission publishes current and historical VAT rates for each EU member state.